 Usually, you have to pay the entire price with the credit card in question if you want the price matching feature.
 Additionally, most issuers have caps on the amount you can claim, as well as time limits; you can’t claim price protection, for example, if an item goes on sale six months later.

-5 Credit Cards with Price Matching Benefits
+4 Credit Card Issuers with Price Matching Benefits

 If an item you bought with your Discover card drops in price within 90 days of your purchase, you can claim a refund for the price difference.
 Discover limits the refund to $500.
 In order to file a price protection claim, you must call 1-800-DISCOVER.

-If you use credit cards such as Chase Freedom® MasterCard and Chase Sapphire Preferred® Card, you can get access to Chase’s price matching program.
 It’s important to note that not all Chase credit cards come with price protection, so you should check your card benefits, or call the issuer, in order to determine whether you are eligible for this benefit.

 Chase will reimburse you up to $250 per item (with a $1,000 per year cap) when you find a lower price within 60 days of your purchase.
 You need to include the printed ad showing the lower price, as well as your receipt, if you want to claim your price protection benefit.
 You have to move fast, because you are required to begin your claim within 10 days of the issue of the printed ad.
 Call 1-888-320-9656 to get the ball rolling.